karnadii/FibocomModem/README.md

 # Fibocom Modem Support for MacOS
 A kernel extension for macos to add support for Fibocom modem, currently only support L860-GL model.
+L850-GL soon, just ordering the modem today, hope it arrive in 3 days.
 You have to make sure the USB interface for the modem already mapped in your kext.

 Without this kext actually l860-gl already supported through their acm/ncm native driver, however it is detected as dial up modem rather than wwan, so you dont have information like signal strength and other misc info from the modem.
 This kext basically just change the way macos detect the modem, from dial up to wwan.
 If you happy with dial up interface, you don't have to use this.